tarantool/tarantool/changelogs/unreleased/gh-8374-local-print-accepts-non-strings.md

 ## bugfix/console

-* Fixed `console.local_print()` accepting only string arguments.
-It backfired in some rare cases, e.g. when connecting via tarantoolctl to cartridged tarantool and using wrong credentials, a cdata error was passed through the `local_print()`, that failed to interpret it (gh-8374).
+* Fixed `console.local_print()` failing on non-string arguments, which led to some rare errors.
+For example, when connecting via tarantoolctl to cartridged tarantool with incorrect credentials, a cdata error was passed through the `local_print()`, which failed to interpret it (gh-8374).